surface-ui/surface/MIGRATING.md

   1. Make sure you have commited your work or have a proper backup before running the converter.
 It may touch a lot of files so it's recommended to have a safe way to rollback the changes in case anything goes wrong.

   2. Check your dependencies.
-For a successful migration, all dependencies providing Surface components should also be converted before running the converter.
+For a safer migration, all dependencies providing Surface components should be converted before running the converter on the main project.
 Otherwise, you might not be able to compile your project in case any of those dependencies is using the invalid old syntax.
-If the dependency you need has not been updated yet, please consider running the converter against it and submitting a PR with updated code.
+If the dependency you need has not been updated yet, please consider running the converter against it and submitting a PR with the updated code.
 The steps to convert a dependency are the same decribed in this guide.

 ## Steps to run the converter